Discover Mammoth Cave National Park: Your Must-Have Guide

 Camping Under the Stars

-One of the most underrated things to do at Mammoth Cave National Park is to do some star gazing at night.
+One of the most underrated things to do at Mammoth Cave National Park is to do some stargazing at night.
 Because of its remote location, the skies around the park are very dark.
 The clear, dark skies provide the perfect backdrop to view the beautiful stars of our solar system and beyond.
-So, if you plan to camp out during your visit, make sure you plan a little time to do some star gazing while you are there.
+So, if you plan to camp out during your visit, make sure you plan a little time to do some stargazing while you are there.

 Mammoth Cave National Park Resources